 - Test it at least once a week. - Clean the Smoke Alarm at least once a month; gently vacuum the outside of the Smoke Alarm using your household vacuum's soft brush attachment.
 Test the Smoke Alarm.
 Never use water, cleaners or solvents since they may damage the unit. - If the Smoke Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
-See "Locations to Avoid for Smoke Alarms" for details. - When the battery becomes weak, the Smoke Alarm unit will "chirp" about once a minute (the low battery warning).
-This low battery warning should last 7 days, but you should replace the battery immediately to continue your protection.
+See "Locations To Avoid For Smoke Alarms" for details. - When the battery back-up becomes weak, the Smoke Alarm will "chirp" about once a minute (the low battery warning).
+This warning should last 7 days, but you should replace the batteries immediately to continue your protection.